Charities Aid Foundation: Services to charities

-CAF offers banking services through CAF Bank, a wholly-owned subsidiary of CAF that provides banking services to charities and social purpose organisations.
+CAF offers banking services through CAF Bank, a wholly owned subsidiary of CAF that provides banking services to charities and social purpose organisations.
 The Bank offers transactional current and deposit accounts via telephone and internet banking, and provides lending to customers.
 In 2021, CAF Bank won Charities’ Bank of the Year at the Charity Times Awards.
 CAF Bank Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 CAF also owns and operates CAF Donate, an online donation processing platform giving charities the tools to fundraise through the web, mobile devices and Facebook and process donations received by post and phone.

 Services to businesses

-CAF consults with the world’s leading companies to help them articulate their purpose and put it into practice, delivering strategic corporate social responsibility (CSR), sustainability and community investment advice to businesses.

 CAF works with the majority of FTSE100 to enable their corporate giving.
 Give As You Earn (GAYE) is the most popular payroll giving scheme in the UK, with over £1.3bn given since 1987.

 CAF Company Accounts enable companies to give tax effectively and to donate safely to any charitable organisation around the world.
 CAF also advises on setting up corporate foundations.

 Services to individual donors

-CAF gives expert advice on philanthropy and partners with wealth advisers to meet the charitable needs of their clients.
+CAF gives advice on philanthropy and partners with wealth advisers to meet the charitable needs of their clients.

 CAF operates a Charity Account scheme, a system which acts like a current account for charitable giving.
 The account allows account holders to donate to legitimate charities through a personal account, by phone, post, or online, and can be opened with a minimum of £10.
 Donations are eligible for tax relief under the UK’s Gift Aid rules.

-Through the CAF Charitable Trust, CAF provides major donors with expert advice for their giving plans across the UK and internationally.
+Through the CAF Charitable Trust, CAF provides major donors with advice for their giving plans across the UK and internationally.
 CAF offers Donor Advised Fund services and legacy services for gifts from wills.
 In 2020-21, donations and legacies into charitable trusts increased by 26% to £222.9m.

 Financial journalist Martin Lewis works with CAF to manage the £10 million he pledged to charity following the sale of MoneySavingExpert.com.

 The CAF American Donor Fund (CADF) offers tax-effective philanthropy services for dual UK and US taxpayers.